 - Child care

-Tip: Students can decide how to allocate their education expenses so that it’s most advantageous to them.
+Note: Students can decide how to allocate their education expenses so that it benefits them.
 When Pell Grants or other scholarships are used to pay tuition, they are considered tax-free income, but those tuition expenses may not be claimed for the AOTC.
-In some circumstances, it is a greater advantage to allocate the Pell Grant (or other scholarship) toward living expenses.
+In some situations, it is more helpful to put the Pell Grant (or other scholarship) toward living expenses.
 The Grant will then be taxable to the student, but the larger AOTC may more than offset any increase in tax.
 See, “Coordination with Pell Grants and other scholarships” in IRS Publication 970, “Tax Benefits for Education” or the Pell Grants and Tax Credits Fact Sheet.

 American Opportunity Tax Credit